LBNL-ETA/frads/docs/how-to/guide_rad7.md

-# How to set up a workflow configuration for Radiance simulation?
+# How to calculate daylight factor?

 **What is daylight factor?**